mieubrisse/fitpages/README.md

 ### Environment Variables

-This project requires the following environment variables:
+This project requires the following environment variables in your `.env` file:

 - `BLOB_READ_WRITE_TOKEN` - Your Vercel Blob Store read/write token for storing and retrieving the FitNotes database